amr080/docs-template/docs/user/xft-pools/pool-valuation/index.md

 ### Handling of write-offs and write-downs

-Centrifuge allows for a flexible treatment of defaults implented as write-offs and write-downs on the valuation of an asset.
+XFT allows for a flexible treatment of defaults implented as write-offs and write-downs on the valuation of an asset.
 If the repayment of an asset is overdue the valuation can be writte-down to a certain percentage after a defined number of days following pre-determined criteria (e.g. a grace period and collection period).
 The final step of this cascade of write-downs would be to fully write-off the asset.
 Note, that write-offs and write-downs only impact the most junior tranche of a pool.

 ## Introduction to "DCF" valuation

 ### Overview

-The most common valuation methodology currently applied for pools on Centrifuge is a simple simplified "discounted cash flow" (DCF) model with one expected cash flow.
+The most common valuation methodology currently applied for pools on XFT is a simple simplified "discounted cash flow" (DCF) model with one expected cash flow.
 This is often used for simple bullet loan structures (one borrow, one repayment) which are common particularly in invoice financing and trade finance.
 We will describe this methodology in more detail below.
 The same concept can also be applied to DCF valuation with several cash flows.

 ### Valuation process